athemes/Merchant/readme.txt

 15. Cookie Banner Module

 == Changelog ==
+= 1.9.12 =
+* Fixed - Pre-order: Automatic conversion of order status from Pre-Ordered to Processing after the pre-order date passes.
+* Fixed - Pre-order: Issues with pre-order emails firing again for both customers and admins.
+* Changed - Pre-order: Removed Modes 3 and 4, switching all relevant setups to Mode 1.
+* Fixed - Pre-order: Incorrect date display on the product archive page.
+* Fixed - Product Labels: Labels now appear in WooCommerce blocks such as Products by Category and Newest Products.

 = 1.9.11 =
 * Fixed - Product Labels - Images under the Image Label field weren't fitting properly in their boxes.
 * Fixed - Product Labels - Uncaught error: call to undefined function when Merchant Pro is not active.